Circuit Technology Center

 Class 3 Products must use procedures rated High unless it can be demonstrated that a lower-level procedure will not adversely affect the product's functional characteristics.

-Class 2 and 1 Products should use procedures rated High for assured safety and dependability, but Medium or Low-Level procedures can be used if it has been determined that they are suitable for the specific product's functional characteristics.
+Class 2 and 1 Products should use procedures rated High for assured safety and dependability, but Medium or Low-Level procedures can be used if they are suitable for the specific product's functional characteristics.

-Procedures in this manual are given a "Conformance Level" rating which is described in the following table.
+Procedures in this manual are given a "Conformance Level" rating described in the following table.

 TABLE 1 - Conformance Level